jessieren/VirHostMatcher/README.md

 Copyright and License Information
 ---------------------------------
-Copyright (C) 2016 University of Southern California, Fengzhu Sun's lab'
+Copyright (C) 2017 University of Southern California, Fengzhu Sun' lab

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software